 - Equipment: Boeing 767-300

 A quick primer before I begin.
-The 763 used on short domestic routes is NOT the retrofitted configuration used on international routes, with fully lie-flat Business Class seats.
+This is NOT the retrofitted 767 used on international routes, with fully lie-flat Business Class seats.
 This plane is one of 20 in the old configuration, featuring angled-flat seats.
 These planes will not be retrofitted, and will be sent to the boneyard gradually through 2018.

-I had been nervously our incoming flight from DFW, as there appeared to be a “creeping delay” thing going on – first 20 minutes, then 32, then 39, which also passed without the plane taking off.
-It finally did leave the gate 44 minutes behind schedule, but made up a good bit of that time en-route, resulting in only a minor delay getting out of the chute in LA.
+I nervously watched our incoming flight from DFW, as there appeared to be a “creeping delay” thing going on.
+First 20 minutes, then 32, then 39, which also passed without the plane taking off.
+It finally did leave the gate 44 minutes behind schedule, but made up a good bit of that time en-route.
+Thus, we faced only a minor delay getting out of the chute in LA.
 Unfortunately, perhaps due to impatience with the delayed boarding, the gate area had perhaps the worst case of gate lice I’ve ever seen I wish I had taken a picture, but it was seriously impossible to tell where the boarding lane even began due to the overcrowding.
 I just hope I didn’t cut in front of someone without realizing it.

 Anyway, once we made it on board, my wife and I were happy to settle in to our spacious seats.
 The downside – since this is an old configuration, the seats were definitely showing their age.
 Anyone who flew AA Business Class between about 2007 and 2012 will recognize these seats.